Accordion — Smart UI JavaScript API

 <smart-accordion disabled></smart-accordion>

-const accordion = document.querySelector('smart-accordion');
+const el = document.querySelector('smart-accordion');

-accordion.disabled = false;
+el.disabled = false;

-const accordion = document.querySelector('smart-accordion');
+const el = document.querySelector('smart-accordion');

-let disabled = accordion.disabled;
+const disabled = el.disabled;

 Sets or retrieves the indexes of currently expanded items.
 By assigning an array of item indexes to this property, you can programmatically expand those specific items.
 The maximum number of items that can be expanded at once depends on the value specified in the expandMode property (for example, single or multiple expansion modes).
 When getting this property, it returns an array of the indexes of all expanded items.

-<smart-accordion expanded-indexes='[0,1]'></smart-accordion>
+<smart-accordion expanded-indexes="[0,1]"></smart-accordion>

-const accordion = document.querySelector('smart-accordion');
+const el = document.querySelector('smart-accordion');

-accordion.expandedIndexes = [2,3];
+el.expandedIndexes = [2,3];

-const accordion = document.querySelector('smart-accordion');
+const el = document.querySelector('smart-accordion');

-let expandedIndexes = accordion.expandedIndexes;
+const expandedIndexes = el.expandedIndexes;

 Sets or retrieves the current expand mode.
 The expand mode specifies how list or group items behave when expanding or collapsing—such as allowing multiple items to expand simultaneously or restricting expansion to a single item at a time.